 Newcastle United football clubs badge is yet another that is an adaptation of the citys coat of arms, it was developed in 1988 and as mentioned above takes its lead from the official coat of arms which is shown below.

-Prior to 1988 Newcastle did occasionally use the city coat of arms as can be seen from the badge below that was part of an Esso football badge promotion in the early 1970’s.
+Prior to 1988 Newcastle did occasionally use the city coat of arms as can be seen from the badge below that was part of an Esso football badge promotion in the early 1970’s. ( I have these for sale in my Ebay shop – follow the link at the bottom of the page)

 Another version of the Newcastle United badge is shown below, this one appeared in a Football Review magazine in the late 1960’s.
 This also comments on the Latin motto but with a slight difference in translation, their interpretation being “triumph through defence”.